vectorgrp/sil-kit-adapters-tap/README.md

-# Vector SIL Kit Adapters for TAP devices
+# Vector SIL Kit Adapters for TAP devices (Linux only)
 This collection of software is provided to illustrate how the [Vector SIL Kit](https://github.com/vectorgrp/sil-kit/) can be attached to a TAP device.